-At the appointed time Yama’s, the Lord of Death, assistants came to take away Markandeya and they could not as he was worshipping the Linga.
-Then Yama himself, the figure on our left, came to take away Markandeya and thew his lasso to capture Markandeya’s life.
+At the appointed time, Yama, the Lord of Death, assistants came to take away Markandeya, but they could not, as he was worshipping the Linga.
+Then Yama himself, the figure on our left, came to take away Markandeya and threw his lasso to capture Markandeya’s life.
 The lasso captures Markandeya and the Linga.
-Enraged by this act Shiva burst out of the Linga and attacks Yama to kill him.
+Enraged by this act, Shiva burst out of the Linga and attacked Yama to kill him.

 The above wooden panel captures that moment.

-Realizing that the natural cycle of life and death will be impaired without Yama, Shiva revived Yama with the condition Markandeya will live forever as a sixteen-year-old boy.
+Realising that the natural cycle of life and death will be impaired without Yama, Shiva revived Yama with the condition that Markandeya will live forever as a sixteen-year-old boy.

 The act of destroying Yama by Shiva is Kala Samhara (Kala refers to time and death).